 IMRF assigns a benefit "tier" to a member when he or she is enrolled in IMRF.
 The tier is determined by the member's first IMRF participation date.
+If you first participated in IMRF on or after January 1, 2011, you participate in Regular Tier 2.

-If you first participated in IMRF or in a reciprocal retirement system (with the exception of the Judges' and General Assembly retirement systems) before January 1, 2011, you participate in Tier 1.
-Your benefits are described in this booklet.

-If you first participated on or after January 1, 2011, you participate in Tier 2.
-Please refer to the Regular Tier 2 benefit booklet.
+If you participated in IMRF or in a reciprocal retirement system (with the exception of the Judges' and General Assembly retirement systems) before January 1, 2011, and are enrolled in IMRF after January 1, 2011, you participate in Tier 1.
+Refer to the Regular Tier 1 benefit booklet.